Skip to main content Skip to footer

 2. Inform the Honors Program Chair of which one the student would like to pursue and get the registration paperwork started.

-3. Students will not be expected to write a 30 page paper but will have to write a summary of their work.
+3. Students still must write a 30-page paper but will have to write a summary of their work.
 For example, if they did a show of their art, a summary should accompany their artwork.

-4. Plan on having the show or performance by week 10 of the semester.
-Students will be expected to talk about their work during the show.
-This will constitute their defense.
+4. Plan on having the show or performance the same week as Honors thesis presentations.
+Students will be expected to talk about their work after the show.
+This will constitute their presentation.

 5. Plan on documenting the whole work through pictures and text so that the program has evidence of the work.